 Playing cards

 One revenue stamp took me completely by surprise: a tax on Marijuana sales.
 In 1937, the Federal Government enacted the Marihuana Act, to allow the IRS to collect tax on sales of marijuana.
-If the nation legalizes marijuana again, it should plan to tax it, again, and use the revenue to fight another war, this one against cocaine and meth.
+If the nation legalizes marijuana again, it should resurrect the plan to tax it again, and use the revenue to fight another war, this one against cocaine and meth.

 Basically the British Government enacted the hated Stamp Act of 1765 to help pare down the expenses of fighting the Seven Years War, also known as the French and Indian War; but the use of revenue stamps by the British government led to the revolutionary slogan, "No taxation without representation!"
 The Founders convinced the nation to go to war with Britain over the hated Stamp Act.

-Then, during the American Civil War of 1861-65, the Federal Government enacted a Stamp Act of its own, again to pare down the expenses.
-Americans may have hated the idea of paying the same tax again, but at least they elected the officials who levied the taxes.
-They also had a federal government to collect them and not disputatious states hemming and hawing, as happened in the Revolutionary War.
+Then, during the American Civil War of 1861-65, the Federal Government enacted a Stamp Act of its own, again to pare down the expenses of fighting a war.
+Americans may have hated the idea of paying taxes on periodicals again, but at least they elected the officials who levied them.
+They also had the Federal Government's Revenue Department to collect them and not disputatious states hemming and hawing, as happened in the Revolutionary War.

 History teachers must have had a hell of a time trying to explain why the Federal Government used such a discredited concept as taxing newspapers, playing cards, and contracts, even if the proceeds went to finance the Civil War.
 The government must have lost some credibility when it continued to use revenue stamps after the surrender of the Confederacy in 1865.
 The taxation of documents and commerce continued with hardly a blip.
 Everyone must have realized that the IRS took some risks by doing this.
 Thank God the Gilbert Stuart painting of Washington looks so handsome!